leejy06/Tuition-Management-System-Py/README.md

 # Tuition-Management-System-Py
 Greetings, this project is a Tuition Management System that is coded in Python.

-Steps to run the file
+Instructions to run the file:
 1. Download TMSinPy.py file
 2. Directly run the file by double pressing.